Semiparametric Bayesian Density Estimation with Disparate Data Sources: A Meta-Analysis of Global Childhood Undernutrition: The Data

 We estimated the ESS for each survey as the sample size divided by the design effect \citep{Kish:1995}, where the latter is an estimate of the ratio of the variance under the actual design to the variance under a simple random sample \citep[calculated using the \emph{estat effects} command in the Stata 10.1 svy suite,][]{stata:2007}.
 The design effect can differ for different summary statistics (e.g. mean vs. prevalence below a cutoff), but we need a single design effect for each study since we have a single likelihood contribution for each child's observation, so we calculated an overall design effect as the median of the design effects for the proportion of children whose HAZ score was below ${-4, -3.5, \ldots, 0, \ldots, 3.5, 4}$.
 The aggregated data sources provide estimates of mean and prevalence that are also based on complex surveys, with the estimates accounting for the survey weights.
 However the sample sizes reported are the nominal sample sizes and not the effective sample sizes.
-The design effect can only be estimated from individual-level data, so we imputed the ESS for these sources by using the median design effect from surveys reporting individual-level data.
+The design effect can only be estimated from individual-level data though, so we adopted the somewhat ad hoc approach of imputing the ESS for these aggregated data sources by using the median design effect from surveys reporting individual-level data.
+We used medians rather than means to ensure that an outlying design effect would not overly affect the overall estimate of the design effect.
+Since the aggregated data sources tend to be large, design effects are imputed for studies amounting to 84\% of the total number of children (3.6 million / 4.3 million), and we acknowledge this as a limitation of our analysis.
+We note, however, that 59\% of these (2.1 million / 3.6 million) are from a series of four very large surveillance studies in Chile.
+In addition, sampling uncertainty represents only a modest proportion of the overall measurement error variability for most data points because of the studies' relatively large sample sizes and the importance of the study-specific random effects (Section \ref{subsec:error}), so misestimation of sampling variance is not likely to have major impact on our inference.